Skip to main content

 • There is no employers’ National Insurance Contribution (NIC) on amounts payable to the individual member of the LLP.
 Employers’ National Insurance is currently charged at 13.8%.

-From 6 April 2014, an individual member of the LLP caught by the Salaried Member Rules is treated as an employee for the purposes of Income Tax.
+An individual member of the LLP caught by the Salaried Member Rules is effectively treated as an employee for the purposes of Income Tax.
 This means PAYE and employers’ National Insurance will be due.

 Condition A – Disguised salary